KRFOSS/kali-docs/general-use/metapackages/index.md

 - `kali-tools-sdr`: Software-Defined Radio tools
 - `kali-tools-voip`: Voice over IP tools
 - `kali-tools-windows-resources`: Any resources which can be executed on a Windows hosts
+- `kali-linux-labs`: Environments for learning and practising on

 ## Menu